Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

-By taxi:Easily identifiable white vehicles with a red stripe.A green light on the roof shows they are available.You can get a taxi from a taxi rank, stop one in the street (the ones with their green light on) or book one on one of the different apps.Taxis from Madrid-Barajas airport to Madrid city centre have a set price of €33 each way.
+By taxi:Easily identifiable white vehicles with a red stripe.A green light on the roof shows they are available.You can get a taxi from a designated taxi stand, hail one on the street (the ones with their green light on) or book one through various mobile apps.Taxis from Madrid-Barajas airport to Madrid city centre have a set price of €33 each way.

 -